 James is a next generation British postgraduate researcher.
 He focuses on the field of naval history, maritime strategy, sea power and related defence theories.

-Across the global commons he aims to deliver scholarly research that resonates with current issues while emphasising what sea power and maritime strategy has done and can do.
+Across the global commons, he aims to deliver scholarly research that resonates with current issues while emphasising what sea power and maritime strategy has and can achieve and influenced.

 This is coupled with a commitment to the development of these disciplines, its theories, and the protection of global naval heritage.

-As a researcher, he engages and debates across a broad specturum of pertinent issues that shapes our world today in particular the challenging aspects of current defence and its relationship with naval strategy .
-He is a advocate of sea and naval power and ensuring the affairs and heritage of the naval perspective does not go unheard.
+As a researcher, he engages and debates across a broad spectrum of pertinent issues that shapes our world today in particular the challenging aspects of current defence and strategy and its relationship with naval strategy.
+He is an advocate of sea and naval power and ensuring the affairs and heritage of the naval perspective does not go unheard.

-This website acts as a journal to his journey through his academic research and professional career including his published works and the development of related theories.
+This website acts as a journal to his journey through his academic research and professional development including some of his published works and projects he is involved in.